spiceai/docs/spiceaidocs/docs/components/data-connectors/debezium.md

 ### `from`

 The `from` field takes the form of `debezium:kafka_topic` where `kafka_topic` is the name of the Kafka topic where Debezium is notifying consumers about any upstream changes.
-In the example above it would listen to the `my_kafka_topic_with_debeziu_changes` topic.
+In the example above it would listen to the `my_kafka_topic_with_debezium_changes` topic.

 ### `name`